Screen Media (advertising company)

 Screen Media is a Macedonian outdoor advertising company based in Skopje, North Macedonia.
-The company is part of Adel Holding.
+The company is part of Ademi Holding.
 It was founded in Skopje in 2008, established as an agency of outdoor advertising by Elmedin Ademi.
 Screen Media is one of the largest outdoor advertising companies in North Macedonia and has almost 800 locations in the country.

 History

 Screen Media was founded in 2008 by Elmedin Ademi as an outdoor advertising company.
 The company initially began advertising in Skopje.
 In 2009, Screen Media partnered with Swiss Investors Business Development and then in March the company began expanding its network outside Skopje to other cities of Macedonia.
-The company won the tender of Veles Municipality for managing billboards in the town in 2010 and subsequently also won tender with municipalities of Bitola, Struga, Debar and Prilep for managing billboards in the towns.
+The company won the tender of Veles Municipality for managing billboards in the town in 2010 and subsequently also won the tender with municipalities of Bitola, Struga, Debar and Prilep for managing billboards in the towns.

 In 2011, the Municipality of Ohrid signed a contract with Screen Media worth 2 million denars.
 The same year the company became the pioneer of illuminated billboards in the municipality of Tetovo.
-As a new advertising space in the City of Skopje in June 2013 Skopje Mayor set new unified billboards and city lights.
+As a new advertising space in the City of Skopje in June 2013 Skopje Mayor set up new unified billboards and city lights.
 Screen Media participated in the tender to manage the billboards and was given a 15-year contract of managing 200 billboards, 63 city lights and 12 LCD panels.

 The revenue of the company was MKD 73 million in 2014 and almost doubled to MKD 133 million in 2015.
 Ademi won the Entrepreneur of the Year award in 2015 and Screen Media was the national winner of Macedonia in the European Business Awards in 2016.

 Services

-Screen Media provides outdoor advertising solutions including billboards, mega lights, city lights, wall murals, sponsorships, and social activities.
+Screen Media provides outdoor advertising solutions including billboards, mega lights, city lights, murals, sponsorships, and social activities.
 While the company also works with public institutions, it only contributes to about 3% of its revenue.